LLMs are Biased Evaluators But Not Biased for Retrieval Augmented Generation: Methodology

 To facilitate our investigation into factual and non-factual versions of human-written and model-generated passages, we construct passages as illustrated in the left side of Figure \ref{fig:overview}.

-Initially, we extract human-written passages from the two selected QA datasets.
-Subsequently, we prompt LLMs to paraphrase or rewrite these passages, generating model-specific versions of the content, which categorized as Artificial Intelligence Generated Content (AIGC).
-Our prompt is designed to be intuitive and can be found in Appendix~\ref{sec:Prompts}.
-This approach enabled LLMs to generate text with different stylistic characteristics while preserving the factual content and true answers.\footnote{We ensure the truthfulness of LLM-generated text by conducting an additional verification round.}
+Initially, we extract human-written passages from the three selected QA datasets.
+Subsequently, we prompt LLMs to paraphrase or rewrite these passages, generating model-specific versions of the content.
+To better simulate RAG frameworks, our prompts follow the widely established workflow commonly used in LangChain RAG systems (see Appendix~\ref{sec:Prompts}).
+Then, we conduct an additional verification round to check if the model-generated passages contain the original ground truth answers.\footnote{We use substring matching and bag-of-words matching for this verification process.}.
+This approach enabled LLMs to generate text with different stylistic characteristics while preserving the factual content.

-We compute perplexity of the text based on the pre-trained GPT-2 with training data filtering~\cite{carlini2021extracting} in order to investigate the difference between human-written and LLM-generated passages.
-As shown in Table~\ref{tab:dataset_summary}, the perplexity (PPL) of human-written and LLM-generated passages exhibit notable differences and are statistically significant with $p=0.05$ in the t-test.
-This disparity in data characteristics aligns with findings from previous research, indicating that LLM-generated contexts consistently demonstrate significantly lower PPL \cite{dai2023llms}.
-This observation manifests the stylistic differences between human-written and LLM-generated content in our study.
-Also, this distinction enhances the comparative validity of our experiments, providing a more representative basis for analyzing the differences between human and LLM-generated text.
+To ensure a significant difference between human-written and LLM-generated passages, we provide both quantitative and qualitative analyses.
+Quantitatively, we compute perplexity of the text based on the pre-trained GPT-2 with training data filtering~\cite{carlini2021extracting}.
+As shown in Table~\ref{tab:dataset_statistics}, the perplexity (PPL) of human-written and LLM-generated passages is statistically significant, with $p < 0.05$ based on a t-test.This aligns with findings from previous research, where LLM-generated contexts consistently demonstrate significantly lower PPL \cite{dai2023llms}.
+Qualitatively, we also provide a manually verified comparative example in Fig~\ref{tab:passage-example} to highlight the stylistic differences between human-written and LLM-generated content in our study.